protofire/polkadot-failover-mechanism/aws/README.md

 # Operations

-## What alerts will I receive to my email?
+## What alerts will I receive on my email?

 You will receive the alerts in the following cases:
 - No validator nodes are currently running